dseacombe/gatsby-foundation-blog/src/content/posts/2020-11-18-hosting-a-static-website-on-aws.md

 Leave the record type as A - Routes traffic to an IPv4 address and some AWS resources

-Change Evaluate target health from the default to ‘No’.
+Change Evaluate target health *from the default to ‘No’.*

 Then click on the Define Simple Record button.

-Repeat the above, but this time enter www in the subdomain box.
+*Repeat the above,* but this time enter www in the subdomain box.
 Everything else is the same.

 Don’t forget to click on the final Create Records button.

+**Create an MX Record** ￼

-When the domain has a forwarded email address,  Create an MX Record and include the domain registrar’s MX records:
+When the domain has a forwarded email address, for example, you don't actually have an email account, but instead forward a contact@domainname.com to your own email, then you will need to create an  MX Record, and include the domain registrar’s MX records:

 For example:

   10 mx0.myregistrar.co.uk
   20 mx1.myregistrar.co.uk

-When the domain you are moving to AWS has an email account as well, then you will need to create several more records:

-**Create an MX Record** ￼
+If this domain does have its own email account with a third-party email provider then you need to create an MX record with *their* MX records, or your email will stop working.

 ![](/assets/aws-8.png)

+When the domain you are moving to AWS has an email account as well, then you will also need to create  TXT and SRV records:

 **Create a TXT Record**